openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

       crazy liberal ideas and that now **we reap what we sow: politics**.
-So however you are involved in this, like me for instance that stood up and took responsibility for nasty things nobody else wants to do, you have asked for this and now got what was coming to you. **Donâ€™t be a crybaby now, bitch!
+So however you are involved in this, like me for instance that stood up and took responsibility for nasty things nobody else wants to do, you have asked for this and now got what was coming to you. **Don’t be a crybaby now, bitch!
       **

-The other answer I see to this from the members of our project is to be passive. **YAWN politics**â€¦ I want to code, draw, write, fix, test.
+The other answer I see to this from the members of our project is to be passive. **YAWN politics**… I want to code, draw, write, fix, test.
 Politics are
-      not of my interest and I donâ€™t want to get involved.
-You idiots can fight this out, I just work on my stuff while youâ€™re doing that.
-So however you are involved in this, like me for instance that stood up and took responsibility for nasty things nobody else wants to do, you have asked for this and now got what was coming to you. **Donâ€™t look at me, not interested!**
+      not of my interest and I don’t want to get involved.
+You idiots can fight this out, I just work on my stuff while you’re doing that.
+So however you are involved in this, like me for instance that stood up and took responsibility for nasty things nobody else wants to do, you have asked for this and now got what was coming to you. **Don’t look at me, not interested!**

 Both are equally destructive and neglect the reason all of us are here.
 We are here for
       one thing: **FUN**!
 Yes, remember please why you have came to the openSUSE Project.
-Because itâ€™s fun to use the software for any purpose you want.
-Because itâ€™s great to study how the software works, and change it to make it do what you wish.
-Because itâ€™s cool to redistribute copies so you can help your neighbor.
-Because itâ€™s a great feeling to give the whole community a chance to benefit from your work.
-You know whatâ€™s wrong with us?
+Because it’s fun to use the software for any purpose you want.
+Because it’s great to study how the software works, and change it to make it do what you wish.
+Because it’s cool to redistribute copies so you can help your neighbor.
+Because it’s a great feeling to give the whole community a chance to benefit from your work.
+You know what’s wrong with us?
 We have forgot to Have a lot of fun!

 Can all of you who love openSUSE please go to a console, open an xterm, gnome-terminal or